youth5427/youth5427.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-Alice Wu is a computer engineering student at Jeonbuk National University.
+Suhyeon yoo is a computer engineering student at Jeonbuk National University.
 He is interested in mobile and web service.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.